 July 15, 2019The delivery of a Russian air defense system to Turkey has jeopardized the defense relationship between the United States and one of its most important NATO and regional allies.
 The first components of the Russian-built S-400 air defense system arrived…

-Senior FellowMatthew Bryza is a senior fellow with the Atlantic Council's Dinu Patriciu Eurasia Center.
+Full BioMatthew Bryza is a nonresident senior fellow with the Atlantic Council's Eurasia Center and Global Energy Center.

 He is the director of the International Center for Defence studies in Tallinn, Estonia.
 He resides in Istanbul, where he also works as a business consultant and board member of several private companies.

 Ambassador Bryza just completed a twenty-three-year career as a US diplomat.
 His most recent assignment was as US ambassador to Azerbaijan from February 2011 to January 2012.
 From 2005 to 2009, Ambassador Bryza served as deputy assistant secretary of state for Europe and Eurasia, with responsibility for the South Caucasus, Turkey, Greece, Cyprus, and Eurasian energy.
-Ambassador Bryza simultaneously served as the US co-chair of the OSCE's Minsk Group mediating the Nagorno-Karabakh conflict, and as US mediator of the Cyprus, South Ossetia, and Abkhazia conflicts.
+Ambassador Bryza simultaneously served as the US Co-Chair of the Organization for Security and Co-operation in Europe's (OSCE) Minsk Group, mediating the Nagorno-Karabakh conflict, and as US Mediator of the Cyprus, South Ossetia, and Abkhazia conflicts.

-Previous assignments include deputy to the special advisor to the president and secretary of state on Caspian Energy, and political officer at the US missions to Russia (1995-97) and Poland (1989-91).
+Previous assignments include deputy to the Special Adviser to the President and Secretary of State on Caspian Energy, and political officer at the US Missions to Russia (1995-97) and Poland (1989-91).